-What to See and Do in Koyasan- A Self-Guided Tour of Mt.
+Things to Do in Koyasan- What to See During a Self-Guided Tour of Mt.
 Koya

 There are a lot of things to do in Koyasan, especially if you like visiting Japanese temples (there are 117 of them!)
 Most of the attractions in Koyasan are spread out along a main road, which makes it easy to find your way around.

 We spent one day and one night in Koyasan and were able to take our time visiting the main sites.

 Since our temple accommodations were in the centre of town, we decided to start with the sites that were close by, then worked our way west to the main gate.
 From there, we caught a bus down to the far east side and visited Okunoin, Koyasan’s ancient cemetery.

 For this blog post though, I’m going to show you the sites starting at the west entrance to Koyasan, then working our way down to the cemetery.
 Here’s a look at our self-guided walking tour of Koyasan!